UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 5. A whole lot of other information...

 Once you've got a handle on what's there, locate the `hide all` button and click that, which will just give the genomic region with no track information.
-We can turn on a huge variety of "*tracks*" which contain genomic informationthat we may care about.
+We can turn on a huge variety of "*tracks*" which contain genomic information that we may care about.
 Let's start by turning on the GENCODE transcripts again.

-Under the **Genes and Gene Predictions** section, find the *GENCODE v24* drop-down menu and click the arrow next to the word 'hide'.
+Under the **Genes and Gene Predictions** section, find the *GENCODE v29* drop-down menu and click the arrow next to the word 'hide'.
 Change this to 'full' and hit one of the `refresh` button you can see scattered across the page.
 Now the transcripts will appear again in a less cluttered display.
 Under the hood, the browser has used this information saved as a `BED` file, which enables us to define genomic regions in a convenient *tab-delimited* format.